 He ought to show us how brave he is and go stand under that bridge while making his appearance.

-So the Dow was down 283 yesterday, it's now 466, 459, uh 460.
+So the Dow was down 283 yesterday.

-Uh so I people might be getting ready to jump off bridges here.
+So people might be getting ready to jump off bridges here.

-Uh and I don't think anybody's worried about a government shutdown.
+And I don't think anybody's worried about a government shutdown.

 Greetings and welcome back.

-Now, when I saw this, I said, what in the name of Sam Hill is this?
+When I saw this, I said, what in the name of Sam Hill is this?

-Didn't we just fix this through the end of the year, barring what the Super Committee does?
+Didn't we just fix this through the end of the year, barring what the super committee does?

 Didn't we just raise the debt ceiling?